mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-Remember that you can use the scrollTargetBehavior view modifier to set the horizontal and vertical scrolling target.
-It depends on how you allow axes on the ScrollView.
+Remember that you can use the *scrollTargetBehavior* view modifier to set the horizontal and vertical scrolling target.
+It depends on how you allow axes on the *ScrollView*.

 ```swift
 struct ExampleScrollView: View {